xiongm/real-estate-web/README.md

 ## Workflow
 1. **Manage projects:** Use the API (`/api/projects`) or the web UI at `http://localhost:3000/projects` to create projects.
 This page also lets you manage each project’s investors (name, email, units invested, routing order, etc.).
 2. **Upload documents:** Call `POST /api/projects/{id}/documents` (or use whatever admin UI you build) to upload PDFs into MinIO for that project.
-3. **Design envelopes:** Open `http://localhost:3000/designer`, select a project, and the designer will pull its investors.
+3. **Design envelopes:** Open `http://localhost:3000/request-sign`, select a project, and the builder will pull its investors.
 Upload/preview the PDF, drag fields onto the document, and assign each field to one of the project investors.
-The designer auto-builds the signer list from those assignments—no need to re-enter emails per envelope.
+The tool auto-builds the signer list from those assignments—no need to re-enter emails per envelope.
-4. **Send envelopes:** From the designer, hit “Submit envelope & send.”
+4. **Send envelopes:** From the request-sign page, hit “Submit envelope & send.”
 This creates the envelope, sends the magic links (currently logged in the API), and shows you the links for debugging.
 5. **Sign:** Investors use `http://localhost:3000/sign/<token>`.
 They must check the consent box, fill the assigned fields only, and submit.
 The backend stores each signer’s data and seals the PDF once everyone finishes.
 6. **Retrieve final PDFs:** Download the sealed PDF and audit JSON via `GET /api/envelopes/{id}/artifact` (or directly from MinIO).
 The worker stamps each investor’s fields and appends the certificate page summarizing the audit trail.